anthonykrivonos/turnip-bot/README.md

 - **`url`** (`string`): *A direct link to the post.*
 - **`title`** (`title`): *The original title of the post.*
 - **`poster`** (`Poster`): *The original poster (OP).*

+Within a `Post` object is an object called `Poster`, which contains information on the user who made the post.

 #### Poster